MESAHub/mesa-website/02-prereqs.markdown

 ## Set your environment variables

-The easiest way to make sure that your system is always configured appropriately is to define the neccessary environment variables in your [shell start-up file][startup].
+The easiest way to make sure that your system is always configured appropriately is to define the necessary environment variables in your [shell start-up file][startup].
 The file that you need to edit will depend on [which shell you're using][whichshell].
+You can find out by running `echo $0`.
+The default on most Linux distros is bash, in which case you need to edit `$HOME/.bashrc`.
+If you don't
-(If you don't set the environment variables in your shell start-up file, you will need to re-define them each time you open a new shell.)
+set the environment variables in your shell start-up file, you will need to re-define them each time you open a new shell.

-The exact paths will vary depending on where you installed MESA and which operating system that you are using.
-After you add these commands to your shell startup file, don't forget to open a new shell (or source the startup file in an existing one).
+The exact paths depend on where you installed MESA and which operating system you are using.
+After you add these commands to your shell startup file, don't forget to open a new shell (or `source` the startup file in an existing one).

 [startup]:https://kb.iu.edu/d/abdy
 [whichshell]:http://askubuntu.com/questions/590899/how-to-check-which-shell-am-i-using